stoyonaga/Tinkering-Sandbox/SQL/Database Systems - The Complete Book (2nd)/Ch4/Prerequisites.md

 1. How would we remove attributes from relationships, while also providing an equivalent database schema?
 2. How would we convert a multiway relationship into a set of binary many-one relationships?
 3. Why are the design principles important?
 Explain the consequences of failing to abide by each rule.
-4. What are some real-world applications, where a weak entity set may be useful and/or applicable?
-Implement the database schema for your example, and provide the database schema for the original entity-relationship diagram.
+4. What are some real-world applications where a weak entity set may be useful and/or applicable?
+Implement the database schema for your example and provide the source code.
+That is, write a main.sql and drop.sql script for PostgreSQL.